Cheap Eats in Wellington

 Before we get onto the cheap stuff, you may want to check out what culinary experiences lie within Wellington.
 If you love food so much you want to make an activity out of it, then try these awesome foodie experiences in Wellington”

-- You always need to stock up on healthy veges, so you might as well do it at the Habourside Market, next to Te Papa, every Sunday morning.
+- You always need to stock up on healthy veges, so you might as well do it at the Harbourside Market, next to Te Papa, every Sunday morning

 - See the culinary highlights with Zest Food Tour.